AlessandroArmari/BasicReact_.map-_Function/secondReact/ReadMe.md

 Simple example of a React .map() function
-It takes an array and returns as many <li> as the elements in the array!
+It takes an array and returns as many li html tag as the elements in the array!

 ![Alt text](screen1.png?raw=true "Title")